 Using a sieve, sift the dry ingredients to avoid any lumps in the cake.

-Take all the ingredients for filling in a flat bowl and using a fork mix everything well and keep it aside.
-This will serve as the filling inside the cake as well as the topping.
-It will turn out to be a crumbly mixture.
+Take all the ingredients under 'cake filling' in a flat bowl and using a fork mix everything well and keep it aside.
+This will serve as the filling inside the cake as well as the topping. the ingredients when mixed in a bowl will turn out to be a crumbly mixture.

 Using a hand mixer or kitchenaid, blend the sugar and unsalted butter to make a creamy mixture, this will make your cake super soft.

-After the mixture is creamy, add 2 large eggs, vanilla essence and beat everything well using the hand mixer.
+After the mixture is creamy, add 2 large eggs, vanilla essence, chai masala and beat everything well using the hand mixer.

-Add the dry flour mix and yoghurt little by little to the wet mixture and keep beating it using the hand mixer.
-Using a spoon, clean the edges to get a good well mixture batter.
+Add the dry flour mix and yoghurt little by little to the wet mixture and keep whisking it in the mixer.
+Using a spoon, clean the edges to get a well mixed batter.

-In the loaf pan, add half of the water and the filling mixture (3/4th of it) and sprinkle it evenly.
+In the bread loaf pan, add half of the batter.
+Top it with the cake filling mixture (3/4th of it) and sprinkle it evenly.
 Pour the remaining of the batter and sprinkle the remaining of the filling as a topping.
 Tap it down evenly to avoid any air bubbles caught in the mixture.

 Bake this at 350F or 180C for 40-45 mins or till you see the mixture is cooked right till the centre.
-Insert a toothpick and see if it comes out clean.
+Insert a toothpick or small knife/fork and see if it comes out clean.
 Let it rest for sometime, before you remove it from the pan.

 This cake can be served with tea or coffee or just enjoyed as is.
 It can be stored at room temperature for upto 3 days and in the fridge for 1.5 weeks and in the freezer upto a month.